Category Archives: Ralf Paus

 Monasterium Laboratory in Germany

 Recently, I stumbled upon the website of a new company that Dr. Ralf Paus has started in Germany called Monasterium Laboratory Skin & Hair Research Solutions.
 Although the company started in 2015, it seems like their website only came on-stream in 2016.
-Update: They now have a new YouTube channel.
+Update: It is now called QIMA Monasterium and the website address has changed.

-On the website, they have an image of the earlier mentioned study on the olfactory receptor (OR2AT4).
+On the website, they have an image from their famous study on the olfactory receptor (OR2AT4) and its impact on hair growth.
 Apparently the company and its partner even released a product in Italy in 2017 called (previously Bioscalin) Tricovel Signal Revolution and it supposedly stimulates the OR2AT4 receptor.
 This product targets the sandalwood scent (via the synthetic sandalwood‐like odorant sandalore), which was in the news a lot in 2018.

 Another interesting study that the Monasterium team has published recently concludes that the antidepressant Fluoxetine (Prozac) promotes human hair follicle pigmentation and could prevent grey hair formation.
 This is interesting and surprising, because there have also been some reports that SSRIs such as Prozac can cause hair loss in some patients.